mjdarby/Fic/Readme.md

 # What is it
 Fic is a work-in-progress Z-Machine interpreter for Windows/Mac/Linux written in Python.
 Currently supports most V3 Z-Code games, minus The Lurking Horror and the fancy features of Seastalker.
+It might even support Z1/Z2, unless you type numbers..?
+I really need write test cases...

 # Usage
 - Install the Python pre-reqs as per requirements.txt